cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 ## Preprocessors

-The {% url '`brower:filePreprocessor`' brower-filepreprocessor-event %} event is used to customize how your test code is transpiled and sent to the browser.
+The {% url '`browser:filePreprocessor`' browser-filepreprocessor-event %} event is used to customize how your test code is transpiled and sent to the browser.
 By default Cypress handles CoffeeScript and ES6 using `babel` and then uses `browserify` to package it for the browser.

-### You can use the `brower:filePreprocessor` event to do things like:
+### You can use the `browser:filePreprocessor` event to do things like:

 - Add TypeScript support.
 - Add the latest ES* support.